-Retro-

 The ALBANITA fonts were inspired by the city of Albany, New York, my hometown for over 30 years.
 Albany has a distinctive look and character that has often influenced my work, and that I’ve deliberately tried to capture here, if not literally.
 There are no “Egg” shaped letters, no Dutch-style peaks, no bricks.
 Albany includes many remarkable historic buildings, including the State Capitol and City Hall, repurposed railroad and industrial buildings, rows of brownstones and tree-lined streets, and an overall design that encompasses 4 centuries.
 Albany’s skyline is symbolized by the once-futuristic Empire State Plaza.
 Often the contrast between old… continued

-These fonts were inspired by the classic mosaic tile signs of the New York City subway system, dating to the early 20th century.
+The SUBWAY MOSAIC fonts were inspired by the classic mosaic tile signs of the New York City subway system, dating to the early 20th century.
 I’ve tried to maintain the somewhat quaint letterforms while regularizing them for contemporary use.
 There are 3 fonts (White, Black and Solid) that can be used independently or layered in different colors for endless variation.
+Version 1.5 includes an expanded character set and improved kerning.
+If you prefer to have the wall space around the letters tiled too, check out the new SUBWAY MOSAIC WALL fonts!

 VALENTIN is a sweet and simple cursive font.
 A mix of friendly and formal, Valentin’s vertical letterforms are in the French style.
 Valentin was inspired by 18th-century experiments in raised-letter printing for the blind.
 Designed by Valentin Haüy, this style is beautiful on the page and could be read by both blind and untrained sighted readers.
 Later designers would create more simplified raised-letter designs, eventually leading to the dot grid of the Braille system.
 VALENTIN 1.5 has an expanded character set and improved spacing and kerning.
 More legible versions of a few characters have been substituted and the originals moved… continued